Howard Hart: Early life

 Hart was born Howard Lester Phillips Jr. on 16 October 1940 in St. Louis, Missouri, the only son of Eleanor Laidley and Howard Lester Phillips.
 Within months of his birth the family traveled to Manila, Philippines where Howard Sr. was an engineer with a U.S. firm.
 When the Japanese invaded Manila early in World War II, the family was interned first at the University of Santo Tomas in Manila, then moved to Los Banos.
 On 26 February 1945, The 11th Airborne Division jumped in behind Japanese lines and extricated the 2000+ internees under fire.
 They took them to Manila and onward to the United States.

 Following their return to the United States, Eleanor and Howard Sr. divorced and Eleanor married Joseph Chittendon Hart.
-Joseph Hart was a banker with Citi Bank and following an assignment in Calcutta, India they returned to Manila in 1950.
+Joseph Hart was a banker with Citibank and following an assignment in Calcutta, India they returned to Manila in 1950.

 Hart attended Kent School and graduated from Brent School in the Philippines in 1958.
 He attended Colgate University, where he was in Chi Psi fraternity, and the University of Arizona, and has both B.A.
 (Honors) and M.A. degrees in Oriental Studies and Political Science.
 His languages include Urdu, Indonesian, and German.